-An important component of data governance is data quality.
+An important component of data governance (also known as data intelligence) is data quality.
 But there are many parts to data quality including sources of data quality, issues, their impact, people roles, content and processes.
 In this blog post we will cover the various parts.
-We’ll also mention the resources we have developed regarding data quality.
+We’ll also mention the resources (blog posts, videos, recorded webinars, etc.) we have developed regarding data quality.

 Sources and Impacts – Poor data quality impacts many areas at a higher education institution including productivity, reputation, decision making and communication.
 Sources of data quality issues include data entry errors, mismatches between systems, lack of data validation and data not conforming to business rules.
 If you can’t get traction to establish a formal data quality program, you might use impact information as reasons at your higher education institution.

 Blog Post: Sources and Impact of Data Quality Problems

 Video: Is There Really a Data Quality Issue

 Video: 5 Elements of a Data Quality Initiative

 People – Data quality is the job of everyone at an institution especially anyone who touches or reviews data.
 Each role must work independently and in collaboration to improve data quality.
 Communication is important to the success of a data quality program.
 To build trust in data, internal communication regarding data quality should be as transparent as possible.
 If there are problems in a certain area, the staff should be informed.
 The communication should keep data quality as top of mind for the staff.